Yogeshhyogi/Text-Encryption/README.md

 #### IntelliJ IDEA

-1. Open IntelliJ IDEA and import the project by selecting the `encryption-app` directory.
+1. Open IntelliJ IDEA and import the project by selecting the `Text-Encryption.git` directory.

 2. Ensure that Node.js and npm are properly configured in IntelliJ IDEA.